JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 The red circle represents a distance of 5000 α from our Sun, which we have already established as outside our Local Universe.

-The last blue circle represents those 4200 al of distance, which will be the maximum distance to which we will extend Nebadon.
+The last blue circle represents those 4200 ly of distance, which will be the maximum distance to which we will extend Nebadon.

 If we were at the center of our local universe, it would extend over an area between the blue circles marking 2000 and 3000 ly, which could correspond to a radius of 2100 ly.